avalonv/reCBZ/README.md

 <ul><b>Notes:</b>

 <ul>Low values degrade image quality less in WebP than they do in JPEG.
-Similarly, grayscale images are less affected by this setting that color ones, so generally speaking, you can lower it even more when using <b>--fmt webp</b> or <b>--bw</b> to save extra space.</ul>
+Similarly, grayscale images are less affected by this setting that color ones, so generally speaking, you can lower it even more when using <b>--imgfmt webp</b> or <b>--bw</b> to save extra space.</ul>

 <ul>Values higher than 95 will usually <b>increase</b> file size without actually improving quality.</ul></ul>